silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

     7

 It still works!
 Now open up `sevn3` in `hexedit`.
 What the heck?
 How did our tiny program become so huge?
-One problem with compiled languages in general is that they often make assumptions about the types of programs you will write.
+One limitation of compiled languages is that they often make assumptions about the types of programs you will write.
 In this case, `gcc` has included lots of extra information and instructions that our program doesn't need because it's so incredibly simple, but most other programs will need.
 And don't even bother looking for our familiar instructions in here&mdash;they could be scattered all over the place or replaced with slightly different instructions that have the same effect.
 With compiled languages you just have to trust that the compiler will produce the right instructions and not look at how the sausage is made.
 We got the right exit code, so all is well in the world.

 <div class="exercise">
 To see how `gcc` translates your C code into assembly, use the `-S`